ayoub-esc/rdt3.0/README.md

 # Alternating Bit and Go-Back-N Network Emulator

-Implementation of rdt3.0 then simulates networks to test transfer protocol.
+Implementation of a reliable data tranfer protocol then simulates networks to test transfer protocol.